 Raising awareness about Whitebark Pine (Pinus albicaulis) and contributing data to further our understanding of an imperiled ecosystem.

-Whitebark pine (Pinus albicaulis), a high-elevation tree species found across western North America, was proposed by the U.S. Fish and Wildlife Service in December 2020 as a threatened species under the Endangered Species Act of 1973 (Act).
-The proposal to list whitebark pine was published in the National Register here: Endangered and Threatened Wildlife and Plants; Threatened Species Status for Pinus albicaulis (Whitebark Pine) With Section 4(d) Rule.
+Whitebark pine (Pinus albicaulis), a high-elevation tree species found across western North America, was recently listed by the U.S. Fish and Wildlife Service as threatened species under the Endangered Species Act (ESA).

 How you can help

 Two ways that you can help are becoming a member and donating to the Whitebark Pine Ecosystem Foundation, and joining and contributing observations and identifications to the Whitebark Pine iNaturalist Project.
 See below for additional details, including: